MediaPreneur/lvwrence.github.io/_posts/2016-5-21-scaling-jarvis-from-five-to-five-thousand-users-in-forty-eight-hours.md

 were sweaty but my knees and arms were alright.
 This was the most exciting time of my life, except for the time I played this really good guy at Smash 64 at a tournament.
 10 minutes later we were seeing 200s again.
-Luckily, Facebook buffers any requests that didn't get 200 so we could still backfill the missed requests.
+Luckily, Facebook buffers any requests that didn't 200 so we could still backfill the missed requests.
 We went back to sleep soon after that little incident.

 **Lesson learned**: I don't know, something about unicode.